Webpage created: September 12, 2018

 On the lawn in front of Admiralty House used to stand a huge iron Chinese Bell, said to weigh 19 hundredweight (cwt).
 It was presented to the then Commander-in-Chief, Sir Edward H Seymour GCB OM, in July 1903 by the crew of the Royal Navy cruiser HMS "Pique", who had discovered it in an ancient temple or pagoda in Shan-hai-kwan.
 The Bell was subsequently moved to the lawn at the rear but has now been removed altogether.

-In 1935 the more modern Government House became available and the then Commander-in-Chief moved to that property and renamed it Admiralty House.
-As a result its new owners, the War Department renamed it Hamoaze House, the name by which it is known today.
-It is a Grade II listed building.
+As a result its new owners renamed it Hamoaze House, the name by which it is known today.